Moods And Emotions In Tagalog: 100 Easy Words

 Moods And Emotions In Tagalog

-Just like any other language in the world, Tagalog comes with a range of different words that will surely help you describe your current state.
+Did you know that languages also have a huge role in emotions and mood?
+Like any other language, Tagalog comes with a range of words that will help you describe your current state.
 You see, we all have “changing” emotions, and all of these can go on for just split seconds, days, to even months!
-So, before we discuss all the Tagalog words, let’s first identify the exact differences between emotions, feelings, and moods so that we will know exactly what we are pertaining to and improve our knowledge of emotional literacy.
+So, before we discuss all the Tagalog words, let’s first identify the exact differences between emotions, feelings, and moods.
+This will help us know exactly what we are feeling and improve our knowledge of emotional literacy.

-• Emotion – Also known as emosyon in Tagalog, this feeling is more of a response to a certain trigger.
-This is the first state you will be at when you are starting to develop a feeling which is why we have the term “emotional state.”
+• Emotion – Also known as emosyon in Tagalog.
+This feeling is more of a response to a specific trigger.
+This is the first state you will be in when you start developing a feeling, which is why we have the term “emotional state.”

 • Feeling – After a few seconds of experiencing a strong emotion associated with something psychological, you will start feeling things in a much larger sense (also known as pakiramdam in Tagalog).
 You will start feeling the emotions with a physical sensation during this time, causing someone to punch the wall, get weak in the knees, or throw a fit.

-Now that we already know the differences between us let us now move forward and give you a full list of all the Tagalog words related to these three below.
+Now that we know the differences between these three let’s move forward and give you a full list of all the Tagalog words related to these three below.

 8 Primary Human Emotions

-In reality, humans have over 30,000 emotions, and knowing exactly how we feel can significantly help in giving a more precise description.
-To make things easier, Dr. Plutchik proposed that we first try to understand our feelings by focusing on the eight primary emotions as seen in his popular emotion wheel.
+In reality, humans have over 30,000 emotions, and knowing exactly how we feel can significantly help give a more precise description.
+To make things easier, Dr. Plutchik proposed that we first try to understand our feelings by focusing on the eight primary emotions in his popular emotion wheel.
 Below are the Tagalog translations for each.

 JoyKaligayahanKagalakan